ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 the attribute as part of the response.
 This guidance is to increase the likelihood of interoperability between tools of various vendors.

-An Attester MUST NOT include entities and attributes in the generated evidence if these entities and attributes were not specified as part of the request.
+An Attester MUST NOT include entities and attributes in the generated Evidence if these entities and attributes were not specified as part of the request.
 This is to give the Presenter the control on what information is disclosed by the Attester.

 An Attester MUST fail an attestation request if the Presenter does not have the appropriate access rights to the entities included